PowerRuby/DE_train_01/README.md

 This is a Rails application refined for execution inside IBM i 7.2 or higher.
 In order to be runnable on IBM i the **PowerRuby Community Edition v2** will be required.
-The save files to be installed are directly available in this GitHub project under the **release** tagged as **V2R0M0**.
+The save files to be installed are directly available in this GitHub project under the **release** tagged as [**V2R0M0**](releases/tag/V2R0M0).

-If you have a cURL command installed inside PASE (e.g. in a previous version of PowerRuby CE) and a direct connection to Internet from your IBM i you have the possibility to automate installation running the following PASE script (provide link here).
+If you have a cURL command installed inside PASE (e.g. in a previous version of PowerRuby CE) and a direct connection to Internet from your IBM i you have the possibility to automate installation.

 Otherwise please adopt the conventional approach of downloading the save files required (*pruby_base*, *pruby_0001*, and *pruby_0006*) in a personal computer and then binary-transfer them in pre-existing, empty, savefiles on your IBM i system.